bahamat/cf-primer/slides.md

           attribute1 => "value",
           attribute2 => "value";

 Each promise has a list of attributes that describe the parameters of the promise.
-Every attribute is optional, but the available attributes varies depending on the *promise type*.
+Every attribute is optional, but the available attributes will vary depending on the *promise type*.

 The value can be either a text string (which must be quoted) or another object (which must not be quoted).
 All of the attributes together are called the **body** of the promise (as in "the body of an e-mail").